Is the LPD hiring?

 Stage 1:

-• Submit online application to the Lynchburg Police Department
+• Submit an online application to the Lynchburg Police Department

 • Preliminary background check (DMV, Criminal History, and Credit History)